ELTE-DH/HTML2TEI/README.md

 - `-m`, `--write-out-mode`: The schema removal tool to use (ELTEDH, JusText, Newspaper3k) (default: eltedh)
 - `-t`, `--task-name`: The name of the task to appear in the logs (default: Portal Article Cleaner)
-- `-O`, `--output-debug`: Normal output generation (validate-hash-compress and UUID file names) or print into the output directory without validation using human-firendly names (default: False, normal output)
+- `-O`, `--output-debug`: Normal output generation (validate-hash-compress and UUID file names) or print into the output directory without validation using human-friendly names (default: False, normal output)
 - `-p`, `--run-parallel`: Run processing in parallel or all operation must be used sequentially (default: True, parallel)
 - `-d`, `--with-specific-dicts`: Load portal-specific dictionaries (tables) (default: True)